the law office of mark a. criss

 The last planning document we routinely prepare comes in a variety of types and is described by a variety of names: Living Will, Health Care Declaration, Heath Care Power of Attorney, Advance Directive for Health Care, etc. All of these documents attempt to set forth what the client wants to happen in case of a medical condition or illness which will eventually be fatal.
 These documents are made available to medical personnel when it becomes necessary in most cases, though some family practitioners will keep a copy of a patient's wishes on file.
 Unlike the Will and Power of Attorney, which we believe everyone should have, the Health Care Declaration is entirely a matter of personal choice and conscience.
 We do have forms available which have been approved by certain churches, for those with religious concerns.

-These estate planning documents are prepared, in most cases, for fees substantially below our normal hourly charges, and on a flat fee basis in almost all cases.
+These estate planning documents are prepared, in most cases, on a flat fee basis, depending upon their complexity.